Dajagbon/VeloCityX-Work-Prompt/README.md

 - `Fan Challenges Completed`: Number of fan challenges completed by the user.
 - `Virtual Merchandise Purchases`: Number of virtual merchandise items purchased by the user.
 - `Sponsorship Interactions (Ad Clicks)`: Number of sponsorship interactions (ad clicks) by the user.
-- Additional columns may be present in the dataset.
+- Additional columns are present in the dataset.

 ## Data Cleaning and Preprocessing